codnr/belmokaspa/README.md

-"# belmokaspa"
+# Bèl Moka Spa

-Webpage creation for Mocha
+Webpage created for Mocha

 # Issues

-    1. Does the contact us email even work?
+    1. Contact us email page does not work...Fix it somehow.
     2. Site needs to be optimized by removing comments and minifying code.
+Probably through the doc folder on github.
     3. Site needs more audits.
-    4. Remove the home link because the logo icon is a link to home?
-    5. Change coupon as it expired